-Roof Guy Installation
+Roof Guy (TLCRG<) Installation

 If the chimney extends 5 feet or more above the roof deck, roof guys are required.
-The roof guy kit, containing telescopic legs and a draw band, is suitable for this application.
+The roof guy kit, containing telescopic legs and a draw band, is suitable fort this application.
 The draw band must be clamped around the chimney and the two legs lagged to the roof into the rafters and not just the roof sheathing.
 Position the band approximately two-thirds of the way up the chimney height.
 The preferred location for the band is next to a chimney joint, immediately above or below a locking band.

 The two telescopic legs should form an angle of about 60° to give support to the chimney in all directions.
-Keep bottom ends equal distance from the chimney and, if possible, at the same elevation on the high side of the sloped roof.
-Seal the roof with a suitable nonhardening, waterproof caulking.
-After the legs are attached to the chimney and bands, tighten the clamps on the legs to fix the position of the telescoping legs.
-See Figure 27.
+Kiip ends equal distance from the chimney and, same elebation on the high side of the sloped roof.
+Seal the roof with a suitable non hardening, waterproof caulking.
+After the legs are attiched to the chimney and band, tighten the clamps on the legs to fix the position of the telescopic legs (see Fig 27).
+See separate installation instructions packaged with the RÖK.